Seah Kian Peng to be nominated Singapore's new Speaker of Parliament

 Mr Tan, 54, also made headlines earlier this month for his use of "unparliamentary language" in the House.
 He was heard muttering an expletive following a speech by Workers' Party MP Jamus Lim.

-Mr Seah is currently the Group CEO of NTUC Enterprise.
+Mr Seah, 61, is currently the Group CEO of NTUC Enterprise.
 He stepped down last year from his role as Group CEO of NTUC FairPrice, which operates Singapore's largest supermarket chain.